kimh/clojure-by-example/source/index.md

 <br>

 The resolution look up bubbles up until it finds the binding.
-The inner `let` doesn't provide the binding for `a`, so it bubbles up to outer `let`.
+The inner `let` doesn't provide the binding for `a`, so it bubbles up to the outer `let`.
 This happens because the scope of inner let is wrapped by the scope of outer `let`.

 ```clojure
 user> (let [a "a"]